Hossain007Bhuiyan/local-rag-cpp/README.md

    ./chat_gui
 ```

 The first run will download two small models automatically (an embedding model and a chat model).
-This needs internet once, then everything runs offline.

 ## Project files